GenomeDK/genomedk-docs/docs/sharing-data.rst

     total 42
     -rw-rw-r-- 1 das das 42 2022-05-17 10:21 mydata.tar.gz

-When you have copied all of the files you wish to share to the share, it's time to publish it.
+When you have copied all of the files you wish to share to the share folder, it's time to publish it.

 Publishing a share
 ==================